kjgarza/kjgarza.github.io/portfolio/case-a.md

   slug: day-3
   headline: Day 3 - Vote on solutions
   content: |
-    Allowed the participants to work on the sketch individually and bring them together to do the heatmap voting and solution presentation.
-Some sketches were quite abstract, and I allowed time for questioning and further explanation.

-    Two sketches gather a significant amount of votes; hence rather than choosing only one, we consent to use both to generate a prototype.
+    The third day revolved around collaborative sketching and subsequent 'heatmap voting' to decide on the solutions to progress.
+Some sketches needed further clarification, fostering an open dialogue to ensure a shared understanding.
+The voting process led to the selection of two top-voted sketches for further prototyping.
   media:
     image: "/uploads/2022/02/19/sketch-harvester Medium.png"
     alt_text:  Day 3 - Vote on solutions